ShayanTalaei/StorySage/docs/design.md

 ##### 3. Session Coordinator

-The session coordinator prepare the session notes for the next interview session
+The session coordinator prepare the session agenda for the next interview session

 Input:

-- Existing session notes
+- Existing session agenda
 - Follow-up questions from the planner and section writer agents
 - New memories collected during the session

-Output – updated session notes content
+Output – updated session agenda content

 - Summary of the last interview
 - User portrait